 After beating several fighters to reach the final against a French former World Champion his mental preparation was key to his fight, which he won to become World Champion.
 You can read more about this here.
 As the World Championships are every two years, James defended his title in the 2016 competition and lost in the final, becoming World Vice Champion (read more here).

 Following his World title, James was nominated as a finalist in Vegan Athlete of the Year 2014.
 In 2017 he took another bronze in the European Championships (read more here), and in January 2018 he entered the Budapest Open and took Gold (read more here).
+In 2019 he won the British title, and after his 40th birthday took his third European silver (more here).

 James has always been vegetarian and at age 16 he became vegan.
 “As a teenager,” he told us “the motivation was a simple wish to respect animal rights.”

 Travelling to international tournaments he continues eating vegan, with plenty of nutritious ingredients.
 “I eat a lot of kale, sweet potatoes, beans, nuts, seeds and dried fruit.”
-This helps him to fuel a demanding raining regime which enables him to stay on top of his sport.
+This helps him to fuel a demanding training regime which enables him to stay on top of his sport.

 “I train in some way pretty much every day.
 It can be just shadowboxing and a few bodyweight exercises.
 Or a 90 minute workout with runs, weights, bagwork and skipping.
 I also train in boxing and teach Savate 4-5 times per week.”